eighteyes/tt-rules/manual.md

 # Win Conditions
 ## Biggest
 The winner is the Troll Boss, if there is an unbroken connection between their Hut and the Bridge.
+Alternatively, the first player to become the Troll Boss is the winner.
 ## Greediest
 The winner is the Troll with the greatest number of Private Workers, in case of a tie, one final Challenge between the two, to the winner goes the spoils.
+Alternatively, first Troll to reach 10 private workers is the winner.
 ## Friendliest
 Any Troll who has an unbroken connection between their Hut and the Hub is considered to be a winner.